ztellman/automat/README.md

 (a/compile [1 2 3])
 ```

 This will optimize the FSM, emit code that processes it, and call `eval` on it.
 The resulting compiled FSM can be interacted with via `find` and `greedy-find`.
 Each function takes a compiled FSM, an FSM state, and a stream of inputs.
+Both are thread-safe, and multiple calls to `find` on the same compiled FSM can be made at the same time.

 An FSM state can be created using `(a/start compiled-fsm value)`: